tlie03/OpenDateRange/README.md

 ### Date range length
 A finite date range also has a length which is just the number of dates it contains.
-The length can be determined by the build in len() function.
+The length can be determined with the build in len() function.
-Note that the length of a date range can not change so the length of a date range is calculated in the first call of the len() and is just read from memory in the following calls.
+Note that the length of a date range can not change so the length of a date range is calculated in the first call of the len() function and is just read from memory in the following calls.
 Due to this implementation the first call of the len() function may be a little slower especially for very long date ranges.